-A Quick Guide to Traveling in Taiwan
+Traveling in Taiwan: A Quick Guide to Taiwan Transportation

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)

-Where to Stay When Traveling In Taiwan
+Where to Stay in Taipei

 When visiting Taipei, we chose to stay at Leofoo Residences.
 It was decent.
-An apart-hotel with okay prices in a good location, a kitchenette and a washing machine.
+An apart-hotel with okay prices in a good location, a kitchenette, and a washing machine.

 PHOTO CREDITS: LEOFOO RESIDENCES VIA HOTELS.COM